-A mechanical bowel obstruction is a partial or complete blockage in the intestine, which is also called the bowel.
-Blockages can occur at any point along the small or large bowel.
-They are more common in the small bowel.
-When the bowel is blocked, food and liquid cannot pass through.
-Over time, food, liquid, and gas build up in the area above the blockage.
+A mechanical bowel obstruction is a partial or complete blockage in the intestine.
+It can happen at any point along the intestine tract but it is more common in the small bowel.
+The small bowel is the upper part of the intestines and the large bowel is the lower part.

-Most small bowel blockages are due to adhesions.
-An adhesion is a band of scar tissue that causes the bowel to attach to the abdominal wall or other organs.
+Most small bowel blockages are due to scar tissue.
+This tissue connects the bowel to the abdominal wall or other organs.
+This makes it hard for the bowel to work as needed.
 Most large bowel obstructions are caused by tumors.

-Specific causes of bowel obstructions include:
+Other causes of bowel obstructions include:

 Symptoms of a bowel obstruction include:

 You will be asked about your symptoms and medical history.
 A physical exam will be done.
 A stethoscope will be placed on your abdomen to listen for bowel sounds.
-If the normal bowel sounds are absent, or if high pitched, tinkling sounds are present, it may be an indication of bowel obstruction.
+Absent, or abnormal signs may suggest a bowel obstruction.

 Prevention of bowel obstruction depends on the cause.
 Some bowel obstructions cannot be prevented.
-The following actions may help reduce your risk of a bowel obstruction:
+To help reduce your chances of a bowel obstruction: